MaREI-EPMG/CB2024-preresults/pages/about.md

 ### SCENARIO ASSUMPTIONS
 In this study, five different Carbon Budgets (CB) for the period of 2021-2050 are modelled based on the IPCC assessment of the global Remaining Carbon Budget (RCB), including:

-* 450Mt aligned with 67% likelihood of limiting global warming to 2.0°C (IPCC AR6 1150Gt CO2 RCB)
+* 450 million tonne (Mt) aligned with 67% likelihood of limiting global warming to 2.0°C (IPCC AR6 1150Gt CO2 RCB)

 * 400Mt aligned with 2.0°C (83%) and 1.5°C (17%) (IPCC AR6 900Gt CO2 RCB)